Introduction

 Points Calculation

 Points are calculated based on the cards remaining in hand.
-Numbered cards carry points equivalent to their face value, face cards (Jack, Queen, King) carry 10 points each, and the Ace carries 10 points.
+Numbered cards carry points equivalent to their face value; face cards (Jack, Queen, King) carry 10 points each, and the Ace carries 10 points.

 Winning and Scoring

 The player who declared Rummy wins the game and scores zero points.
 Other players score points based on the cards left in their hands.
-The points are totaled, and the game's point value is applied to determine the financial outcome.
+The points are totalled, and the game's point value is applied to determine the financial outcome.

 Continue Playing